platformsh/platformsh-docs/docs/src/development/troubleshoot.md

 ## Access denied or permission denied

 In most cases, issues accessing a project are caused by missing permissions for a given user.
-For more information see [user administration](../administration/users.md).
+For more information see how to [manage user permissions](../administration/users.md).

 If you are using the CLI, make sure that [you are authenticated](../development/cli/_index.md#2-authenticate).

-If you are using SSH, see [troubleshoot SSH access](../development/ssh/troubleshoot-ssh.md).
+If you are using SSH, see how to [troubleshoot SSH access](../development/ssh/troubleshoot-ssh.md).

 ## HTTP responses 502 Bad Gateway or 503 Service Unavailable